 Students’ preparation for this course was adequate.
 A few professor appraisal comments included this course has effectively challenged students to think and logic provides the unifying foundation for computer science.
 One suggestion was to explicitly cover propositional logic to help students have a consistent and systematic knowledge of various concepts in logic.

 UGC recommends SAC to find a suitable textbook and to suggest instructors to provide online resources and explore the possibility of recording lectures (with tools such as Momentos).

+More a comment, I saw the Syllabus and propositional logic is in the course description.
+I agree with what the UGC says here.

 COT 4521: Instructor suggested that Data Structures and Linear Algebra should be required pre-requisites.
 Further, more demos could also help student understanding.